 Cleveland HeartLab offers unique and proprietary inflammation testing which provides additional and complementary insight into cardiovascular risk beyond cholesterol testing alone.
 Our inflammation testing consists of simple blood and urine biomarkers that identify inflammatory risk across a risk spectrum.
 This additional information allows for targeted treatment to reduce risk over one’s lifetime.

-This group of tests covers a patient’s biomarker profile which may result from lifestyle concerns (F2-IsoPs, OxLDL) to the development of metabolic or cardiovascular disease (ADMA/SDMA, Microalbumin, hsCRP) and formation of vulnerable plaque and increased risk for an adverse event (Lp-PLA2, MPO).
+This group of tests covers a patient’s biomarker profile which may result from lifestyle concerns (F2-IsoPs, OxLDL) to the development of metabolic or cardiovascular disease (ADMA/SDMA, Microalbumin, hsCRP) and formation of vulnerable plaque and increased risk for an adverse event (Lp-PLA2 Activity, MPO).

 F2-IsoPs are prostaglandin-like compounds formed from the free radical-mediated oxidation of arachidonic acid, and are the ‘gold standard’ for measuring oxidative stress in the body.
 F2-IsoPs also have potent biological effects associated with inflammation and therefore may mediate chronic disease initiation and progression.
 Additionally, F2-IsoPs may also act as potent vasoconstrictors via thromboxane formation in the endothelium, and promote platelet activation resulting in thrombus formation.Provider InformationPatient Information